avcibatuhan/Game-Programming/README.md

 # LabProject
 This is my Game Programming Lesson, lab project.
 I'm sharing this for everyone.This game project contains :
 -Third person movement (W,A,S,D)
--Position changing when trigger the wall (using save and load system) -Basic menu system (its include play,info and quit) -AI follow system (Enemies are always following your position)
+-If you press esc while playing, it returns to the menu -Position changing when trigger the wall (using save and load system) -Basic menu system (its include play,info and quit) -AI follow system (Enemies are always following your position)